gunnarsikorski/recipicks/README.md

 - Bootstrap
 - Unsplash for Home and About page images
 - Favicon generator for favicon
-- Found how to use React Player on Coder Rocket Fuel
+- Found how to use React Player on Coder Rocket Fuel and React Player github repo

 ---